ldbo/SpuriousEmu/Readme.md

 You can trigger dynamic analysis with the `dynamic` subcommand.

-Once you have found the entry-point you want to use using the `static` subcommand, you can execute a file by specifying it with the `-e` flag.
+Once you have found the entry-point you want to use with the `static` subcommand, you can execute a file by specifying it with the `-e` flag.
 For example, to launch the `Main` function found in `doc.xlsm`, use

 ```bash
 ./emu.py dynamic -i doc.xlsm -e Main
 ```

+This will display a report of the execution of the program.
+Additionally, if you want to save the files created during execution, you can use the `-o` flag: it specifies a directory to save files to.
+Each created file is then stored in a file with its md5 sum as title, and a `{hash}.filename.txt` file contains its original name.

 ## Tests